-- Meetings.
+- 1. Meetings.
 Meetings of the Board, regular or special, may be held at any place within or without the State of New York (including, without limitation, telephonically and/or by internet access) as the Board from time to time may fix or as shall be specified in the respective notice or waivers of notice thereof.
 Any one or more members of the Board or of any committee thereof may participate in a meeting of such Board or committee by means of a conference telephone or similar communications equipment allowing all persons participating in the meeting to hear each other at the same time.
 Participation by such means shall constitute presence in person at any such meeting of the Board or committee thereof.
 The Board may fix times and places for regular meetings of the Board and no notice of such meetings need be given.
-Special meetings of the Board may be called by the Chairman, any Vice Chairman or the CEO on two (2) days' prior written notice to each Director by mail or forty-eight (48) hours' prior notice to each Director either personally or by facsimile, telegram or electronic mail; special meetings shall be called by the Chairman, any Vice Chairman, the CEO or the Secretary, in like manner and on like notice, on the written request of two (2) Directors unless the Board consists of only one Director, in which case special meetings shall be called by the Chairman, the CEO or the Secretary in like manner and on like notice on the written request of the sole Director. - 2.
-Notice.
+Special meetings of the Board may be called by the Chairman, any Vice Chairman or the CEO on two (2) days' prior written notice to each Director by mail or forty-eight (48) hours' prior notice to each Director either personally or by facsimile, telegram or electronic mail; special meetings shall be called by the Chairman, any Vice Chairman, the CEO or the Secretary, in like manner and on like notice, on the written request of two (2) Directors unless the Board consists of only one Director, in which case special meetings shall be called by the Chairman, the CEO or the Secretary in like manner and on like notice, on the written request of two (2) Directors unless the Board consists of only one Director, in which case special meetings shall be called by the Chairman, the CEO or the Secretary in like manner and on like notice or the written request of two secretary in like manner and on like notice. - Notice.
 Notice of each such meeting shall be given by the Secretary or by a person calling the meeting in accordance with these Bylaws to each Director in the manner provided in Sub-section 1 above.
 Notice of a meeting need not be given to any Director who submits a signed waiver of notice whether before or after the meeting, or who attends the meeting without protesting, prior thereto or at its commencement, the lack of notice to him or hersuch Director. - 3.
 Written Consent of Directors in Lieu of a Meeting.
 Any action required or permitted to be taken by the Board or any committee thereof may be taken without a meeting if all members of the Board or such committee consent in writing or by electronic submission to the adoption of a resolution authorizing such action.
 Each resolution so adopted and the written consents thereto by the members of the Board or such committee shall be filed with the minutes of the proceedings of the Board or such committee. - 4.
 Quorum and Voting.
 A majority of the entire Board shall constitute a quorum for the transaction of any business.
 Except as otherwise provided by law or the Certificate of Incorporation or these Bylaws, the vote of a majority of the entire Board shall be the act of the Board, but a majority of the Directors present, whether or not a quorum is present, may adjourn any meeting to another time and place.
 No notice of any such adjournment need be given.